atusy/vimconf-2025-small/index.md

 4. Unlock **injected-language workflows**
     - Use Tree-sitter injections for code blocks, template strings, and DSLs
+    - By [treesitter-ls](https://github.com/atusy/treesitter-ls) itself being LSP-client
+        - Receive LSP-config from editor, and attach language servers for injected languages automatically

 ---

 ## ENJOY!!

-- Tree-sitter is more than syntax highlighting
+- Tree-sitter is not just for syntax highlighting
 - Tree-sitter helps variety of syntax-aware usecases
-    - e.g., code folding, outline, context-aware actions, sticky scroll, and more
+    - e.g., code folding, outline, sticky scroll, range selection, and more
 - Treesitter-ls aims to bring tree-sitter power to any LSP-capable editor

 <style>